jg-digital-media/jgdm_darts_scorer/assets/blogs/_blog_six.md

         recordVisitToHistory();
 ```

-Remembering also record the game set of darts so its available in the throw history.
+Remembering to also record the game set of darts so it's available in the throw history.

 That is a lot of bugs now sorted out.
-Or some way to being sorted out at the very least.
-We've made so much progress on checkout scores and we have a fully functional record of scores running away in the background that can now be seen at all stages of the app.
+Or some way forward to being sorted out at the very least.
+We've made so much progress on checkout scores, and we have a fully functional record of scores running away in the background that can now be seen at all stages of the app.